markhobson/penguin-spa/README.md

 ===========

 Penguin is a simple application that helps coordinate merges into a [Git](http://git-scm.com/) repository.
-This project provides a Single-Page Application (SPA) client.
+This project provides a Single-Page Application (SPA) client to the [web service](https://github.com/markhobson/penguin).

 Getting Started
 ---------------